Bloomberg Philanthropies, Arts Sponsorship, War Crimes: Briefing

 Another key point is that activity that is deemed ‘political’ cannot constitute the entirety of what a charity does.

-‘Political activity’ is defined by the Charity Commission as work that aims to influence or change government policy or that of public bodies’.
-Therefore, something like a solidarity statement or adopting ethically grounded cultural boycott guidelines may not fall under political activity.
+‘Political activity’ is defined by the Charity Commission as work that aims to influence or change government policy or that of public bodies.

 * Charity law differs between Scotland and England and Wales, with distinct regulators and legislation.This document focuses on how the Charity Commission regulates charities in England and Wales.